avrebarra/avrebarra.github.io/_posts/2023-12-12-learning-notes-monotonic-stack.md

 - **Finding Next Smaller Element in a Series:** Similarly, it can efficiently find the next smaller element in a series.
 - **Histogram Problems:** Solving problems related to histograms, where you need to compute the area of the largest rectangle under a histogram, is a classic application.
 - **Expression Evaluation:** It's useful in evaluating expressions involving parentheses and operators.

+So basically around finding next larger or smaller items in series effectively.

 ## Example Code